aryanndhir/Amazon-ML-Challenge/README.md

 2. Replaced all the null values with an empty string

-3. Dropped Bullet Points and Brand columns
+3. Dropped Bullet Points, Brand and Description columns

 4. Created a Bar Graph to see the correlation amongst all the features

-5. Used Electra Tokenizer to convert Title and Description Column and padded the data to 128 length

-6. Tokenized data was padded to 128 max-length.

-7. Chose learning rate: 1e-5, warmup ratio: 0.1 and weight decay: 0.01
+5. Removed punctuations from the data

+6. Used TfidVectorizer on the Title Column

-8. Used Logistic Regression as the model
+7. Used Logistic Regression as the model

-9. Finally got an accuracy of 53.95
+8. Finally got an accuracy of 53.95